 Workforce Training and Management: BUS 318, 405, 414, PSY 318, 350, 475.
 William Carey University and the Mississippi Gulf Coast Community College have an articulation agreement for transfer of credit from the associate's degree in workforce training and development at MGCCC to the bachelor's degree in general studies with a concentration in workforce training and management through the School of Business at the Tradition campus.
-The requirements for this concentration in workforce training and management.
+The requirements for this concentration in general studies will consist of the six courses required for a minor or concentration in workforce training and management.
 The concentration in workforce training and management is only available on the Tradition campus.